Ouyang-Dong/MOGLAM/index.md

 		return prob

 ### 2. Introduction to models.py
-In the *models.py* file, `GraphLearn` class is used for adaptive graph learning, `GCN_E` class is used to define graph convolutional networks, `Multiomics_Attention_mechanism` class is used to define multi-omics attention mechanism and `TransformerEncoder` class is used to define omics-integrated representation learning.
+In the *models.py* file, `GraphLearn` class is used for adaptive graph learning, `GCN_E` class is used to define graph convolutional networks, `Multiomics_Attention_mechanism` class is used to define multi-omics attention mechanism and `TransformerEncoder` class is used to define omic-integrated representation learning.

 #### 2.1 Adaptive graph learning
-In the proposed MOGLAM method, we use weighted cosine similarity (ie, self.mode == 'weighted-cosine') for graph structure learning, which enables the model to achieve better classification performance.
-Finally, we can obtain the final patient similarity matrix for each omics by integrating the initial patient similarity and the patient similarity obtained by adaptive graph learning.
+In the proposed MOGLAM method, we use weighted cosine similarity (i.e., self.mode == 'weighted-cosine') for graph structure learning, which enables the model to achieve better classification performance.
+Finally, we can obtain the final patient similarity matrix for each omics by integrating the initial patient similarity and the learned patient similarity obtained by adaptive graph learning.

 	class GraphLearn(nn.Module):
 		def __init__(self, input_dim, adj_parameter, mode):